EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 and `pick up your new password <#getpass>`__.

-Alternatively on the ATI Urika machine you can simply log in to the command line command
+Alternatively on the ATI Urika machine you can simply log in to the command line and execute

 ::

     change_ldap_passwd

-You will then be prompted to enter your your new password twice followed by you current password (i.e. the ldap password).
+You will then be prompted to enter your your new password twice followed by your current password (i.e. the ldap password).
-Note that when you change your password on the service machine in this way, this is not reflected on the SAFE.
+Note: when you change your password on the service machine in this way, this is NOT reflected on the SAFE.

 User Mailing Options
 --------------------